• Home

 Revelation 14:14

 Although you'll find some commentaries that don't agree, this can be none other than Jesus.
-In Acts 1 Jesus had talked to his followers:
+In Acts 1, Jesus talked to his followers:

-Verse 14 is the 'like manner'.
-Jesus will be coming on a cloud and He'll be wearing a crown of victory.
+Verse 14 is the appearance of this “like manner.”
+Jesus will be coming on a cloud, and He'll be wearing a crown of victory.
 The word used for crown is stephanos.
-It's a crown given to the victor of a conflict.
+It’s a crown given to the victor of a conflict.

 This appears to be a great harvest of salvation.
-It is the wheat harvest with the harvest of Tares to follow.
-The voice from the temple said the earth is ripe.
+It is the wheat harvest with the harvest of tares to follow.
+The voice from the temple said the earth was ripe.
 The word used for ripe actually means overly ripe.
 The harvest is overdue.
 This would be the final harvest.
 The eternal destiny of every soul is cast.

 Revelation 14:17-20